-If you name children as beneficiaries and they are minors when you die, a court guardianship must be established for them until they become age 18—at which time they will receive the entire inheritance.
+If you name children as beneficiaries and they are minors when you die, a court guardianship may need to be established for them until they become age 18—at which time they will receive the entire inheritance.
 Until then, the other parent (your ex-spouse) could be named by the court to manage the funds.
 Naming another individual (for example, your parent or sibling) as beneficiary with the understanding they will use the money to care for your children until they are older is also risky.
-You have no guarantee they will follow your instructions, they may be tempted to use the money for their own needs, and the money would be exposed to their creditors.
+You have no guarantee they will follow your instructions; they may be tempted to use the money for their own needs, and the money would be exposed to their creditors.

 Naming a trust as the beneficiary instead and selecting your own trustee (which may still be your parent or sibling) is a much better choice.
 A trustee can be held liable if he/she misuses the trust assets.
 An ex-spouse can be prevented from having access to the money, and you can control when your children will inherit.
 Money that stays in the trust is protected from irresponsible spending, creditors, and even spouses.
-For all these reasons, a trust is an excellent choice as beneficiary instead of an individual, regardless of his/her age.
+For all these reasons, a trust is an excellent choice as beneficiary instead of an individual, regardless of their age.

 Your Will and/or Living Trust

 If you have minor children, you need to name a guardian for them in your will.
 (Even if you have a living trust, a simple will is required to name a guardian and to direct any forgotten assets into your trust.)
 Upon the death of one parent, usually the surviving parent will become the sole guardian.
-But if your ex-spouse has also died, had his/her parental rights terminated, or becomes an unfit parent, the court would have to appoint a guardian and would appreciate knowing your choice.
+But if your ex-spouse has also died, had their parental rights terminated, or becomes an unfit parent, the court would have to appoint a guardian and would appreciate knowing your choice.

 Durable Power of Attorney and Health Care Proxy

 Most married couples give each other the power to make health care decisions, including those regarding life and death.
 Financial powers are also usually given to each other so that one can manage the other’s financial affairs without interruption.
-These are often quite broad, including the ability to buy and sell real estate, open and close financial accounts, change beneficiary designations, collect government benefits, etc. Instead of your ex-spouse, you can name a parent, sibling, close friend or adult child to have these powers and act for you when you cannot.
+These are often quite broad, including the ability to buy and sell real estate, open and close financial accounts, change beneficiary designations, collect government benefits, etc. Instead of your ex-spouse, you can name a parent, sibling, close friend, or adult child to have these powers and act for you when you cannot.